techbelle/the-little-mongodb-book/en/mongodb.markdown

 # Chapter 1 - The Basics #
-We begin our journey by getting to know the basic mechanics of working with MongoDB.
+We begin our journey by learning the basics of working with MongoDB.
 Obviously this is core to understanding MongoDB, but it should also help us answer higher-level questions about where MongoDB fits.

 To get started, there are six simple concepts we need to understand.